-Conclusion: Based on the review and analysis of all available evidence, to include agency policy governing the screening of Offenders upon admission to the facility or transfer to another facility, screening instruments to determine risk of victimization or abusiveness, and detainee records, the auditor has determined that the agency is compliant with this standard regarding Offender risk of victimization and abusiveness.
+Conclusion: Based on the review and analysis of all available evidence, to include agency policy governing the screening of offenders upon admission to the facility or transfer to another facility, screening instruments to determine risk of victimization or abusiveness, and detainee records, the auditor has determined that the agency is compliant with this standard regarding offender risk of victimization and abusiveness.

 115.42 Use of screening information

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Standard 115.42 Analysis

 The following evidence was analyzed in making compliance determinations:

 Documents :

-1. Caldwell CC Pre-Audit Questionnaire Responses
+1. Wilkes CC Pre-Audit Questionnaire Responses

 2. Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual harassment Policy, pages 10-14, August 12, 2019

 3. NCDPS, Risk to Sexual Victimization and Abusiveness Screening Guide, pages 1-15, March 17, 2016

 4. NCDPS, Mental Health Screening Inventory, Offender Population Unified System (OPUS), page 1

 5. NCDPS, Screening for risk of Sexual Victimization and Abusiveness: PREA Standards 115.41 and 115.42 Guidelines Memo

 6. NCPDS, Diagnostic Policy Update Memo, pages 1-2, October 9, 2013

 7. Health Services Policy and Procedures Manual, TXI-13, Care and Treatment of Patient, Education, and Management of Disorders of Gender Dysphoria, pages 1-3, October 2014

 8. Screening Review for High-Risk Victims and Abusers Document, pages 1-10, created September 6, 2019

 Interviews:

 1. PREA Coordinator

 2. PREA Compliance Manager

 3. 1 Staff Responsible for Risk Screening

-4. 2 Offenders Identifying as Transgender
+4. 1 Offender Identifying as Transgender

 5. Facility Warden

 Site Review Observations:

-Reviewed the PREA Risk Screening Process
+1. Reviewed the PREA Risk Screening Process

-Reviewed the PREA Risk Screening Reassessment Process
+2. Reviewed the PREA Risk Screening Reassessment Process

-3. Reviewed Offender Files = 15
+3. Reviewed Offender Files = 20

 4. Reviewed the housing unit cell, shower, restroom, and bunk accommodations

 Findings (By Provision):

 115.42 (a-g) Agency policy 3400 indicates the facility utilizes the information collected from the risk screenings to inform housing, bed, work, education, and program assignments with the goal of keeping separate those residents at high risk of being sexually victimized from those at high risk of being sexually abusive.
-This information was confirmed during the interview with the agency PREA Compliance Manager as the PREA Compliance Manager advised all facility risk screenings are objective, case by case evaluations of the Offenders with their own perceptions and views being considered.
-The views of the Offenders are recognized along with the tally provided by the staff on the risk assessment document.
-The intake
+This information was confirmed during the interview with the agency PREA Compliance Manager as the PREA Compliance Manager advised all facility risk screenings

-of the Offender are recognized along with the tally provided by the staff on the risk assessment document.
+are objective, case by case evaluations of the offenders with their own perceptions and views being considered.
+The views of the offender are recognized along with the tally provided by the staff on the risk assessment document.
 The intake screening staff interview indicated utilizing the risk screening instruments to ensure all bed assignments, work assignments, education, and program assignments are carefully reviewed to ensure potential abusers are not interacting with potential victims.
-The auditor was able to speak with 2 Offenders that identify as Transgender during the review.
+The auditor was able to speak with 1 offender that identifies as Transgender during the review.
 No concerns with the current housing were identified, and all agreed their housing was discussed during the classification interview.
-They agreed to the level of housing recommended by the facility and no further issues were discussed.
+She agreed to the level of housing recommended by the facility and no further issues were discussed.